eebbesen/eulagy/README.md

 EULAgy is a utility that can be plugged into an application that will stream an mp3.
 There is some seed data available in this project, but you are encouraged to add more EULAs yourself.

 ## How EULAgy works
 EULAgy uses AWS Polly to create mp3s from EULA text.
+EULAgy is designed to work on AWS Lambda.

 ## Convert text to mp3
 Using the `EULAS.CONTENT` field, create mp3 files.